-When the kidneys of Laura Alderman‘s elderly dog began to fail, a veterinarian advised the San Antonio resident to encourage her pet to drink as much water as possible.
+When Laura Alderman‘s elderly dog’s kidneys began to fail, a veterinarian advised the San Antonio resident to encourage her pet to drink as much water as possible.
 Increasing water uptake was no easy task until Alderman had a lightbulb moment: Her dog loved gravy.
-She watered down some commercial dog gravy, offered it to her pooch, and the liquid was gone in no time.
+She watered down some commercial dog gravy, offered it to her dog, and the liquid was gone in no time.

 Can You Give a Dog Gravy?

 Enticing your dog to drink its water is just one of many uses for dog gravy, which is now prepared by leading pet food manufacturers.

 Here Are Five Other Ways You Can Incorporate These Savory and Nutritious Gravies Into Your Dog’s Life and Diet.

 Lisa Peterson, a well-known dog breeder and spokesperson for the American Kennel Club, says for some dogs, “Eating cold food out of a can is comparable to eating cold canned tuna straight out of the fridge: filling, but not very satisfying.”
 To turn a ho-hum meal into a mini-masterpiece, add dog gravy to dry or wet dog food and microwave until just warm, or for about 30 seconds.